21 May 2020

 So, what is Flutter?
 How long does it take to learn Flutter?

-Before I step to the tutorial part, let’s bring some important facts about Google’s Flutter.
+Before I step into the tutorial part, let’s bring some important facts about Google’s Flutter.

 - It is an open-source framework developed by Google.
 The company created Flutter and it’s free to use.
 Moreover, everyone can contribute.
 The source can be found on GitHub.